3-Step workshops transforming academic anxieties into healing, writing prosperity, and publishing.

 Academia Can Break Us

-Dr. Naber’s workshops support scholars of color in healing from academic oppression while unearthing writing prosperity and joy.
+Dr. Naber’s workshops support scholars in healing from academic anxieties while unearthing writing prosperity and joy.

 It’s within your reach!